×

 • Effectively managing disaster management and recovery

-• As VMs provide isolated environments, they hardware virtualization is also used in software development and testing
+• As VMs provide isolated environments.
+And the legacy hardware virtualization is used in software development and testing

 Your Legacy Data Center Needs Hardware Virtualization